Samandar-Komilov/voidpdev/docs/projects/cserve/cserve.md

 ---
-title: "About Nginx Clone"
+title: "About CServe"
-description: "About the nginx clone"
+description: "About the cserve project"
 date: 2025-06-30

 ---

-# Cserve - About

 CServe is a web server written in C. Inspired from nginx, and started with a huge motivation to learn network programming and system-level thinking.
 The project is divided into chapters, each of which focuses on a specific feature or technique.
 The chapters are ordered by difficulty level, starting with the basics and gradually increasing in complexity.